UNESCO sites in the UK

 Maritime Greenwich, London

-Nestled within Greenwich Park, Maritime Greenwich is famous for its unique architecture, carefully designed landscape, displayed artistic achievements and royal origins.
+Nestled within Greenwich Park in London, Maritime Greenwich is famous for its unique architecture, carefully designed landscape, displayed artistic achievements and royal origins.
 Originally under the British Tudor and Stuart dynasties, the value of this site is apparent by a great number of historic buildings representing its maritime importance over the centuries.
 The ensemble of all buildings and its landscape make for a prominent site that is a symbol of English artistic, scientific and another institutional endeavour.
 With exhibitions dating from the 17th to the late 19th century, this historical landmark is filled with numerous stories and legends that are sure to intrigue you.

 Palace of Westminster, Westminster Abbey and Saint Margaret’s Church, London